enny1170/ir-gateway/README.md

     Sending and reciving IR-Codes new implemented for blocking free work.
 Also the storage of IR-Codes (Commands) added.
 This Commands can be used for MQTT and REST.
     Upload and Downlowad of stored commands are possible.

-    A new unconfigured Device will start in Accesspoint-Mode and provide a 'ESP8266 for RCoid Access Point' with User pass and Password pass.
+    A new unconfigured Device will start in Accesspoint-Mode and provide a 'ESP8266 for RCoid Access Point' with Password passpass on IP 192.168.0.1.
     You are able to setup SSID and Password for your local WiFi-Connection.
     From the Root-Page you have also the possibility tor reboot, remove Web Config, and reset to Factory.
     Only from this page you can enable IR-reciving to capture IR-Codes.